 Variations

-- To make chocolate flavored pizookie, replace 2 tablespoons of flour with 2 tablespoon of cocoa powder.
+- To make a chocolate cookie base for your pizookie, replace 2 tablespoons of flour with 2 tablespoon of cocoa powder.
+This one will be great with peanut butter chips, butterscotch chips, caramel chips, etc.

 - Try using brown butter in your cookie base.
 If using brown butter, simply make brown butter from the 2 oz of unsalted butter called for in the recipe.
 Then add in 2 – 3 teaspoons of sour cream to make up for the water that cooks off as you brown the butter.

-A Pizookie is best when served slightly warm with a heaping scoop of ice cream.
+This chocolate chip coconut macadamia nut pizookie is best when served slightly warm with a heaping scoop of vanilla ice cream.
 Go over the top with extra toppings like:

 - Adding a drizzle of dulce de leche or salted caramel over your ice cream.